tg44/OctoPrint-Prometheus-Exporter/README.md

 ### Permission system

 New in version 0.2.0: by default all users / operators have access to the metrics endpoint.
-If you want to make metrics accessible to anonymous users (guests) without disabling your enitre authentication system simply add the metrics permission to the guest user group.
+If you want to make metrics accessible to anonymous users (guests) without disabling your entire authentication system simply add the metrics permission to the guest user group.

 ## Local developement/testing